Field-induced transitions from incommensurate to commensurate phases in helical antiferromagnets: Introduction

 Notice that the case of $n=2$ was considered in Refs.~\cite{maslov} in relation with corresponding experiments in $\rm Ba_2CuGe_2O_7$.
 However it turns out that this material shows a more complicated behavior near $h_c$ due to the smallness of the easy-plane anisotropy (as a result, spins come out of the easy plane and an additional phase arises near $h_c$). \cite{papa,bacuge} The application of the developed theory at $n=2$ is more straightforward in the case of NdFe$_{3}$(BO$_{3}$)$_{4}$ as it is demonstrated in the related paper \cite{boratei}.
 As $n=3$ is relevant to triangular-lattice compounds, we apply our theory below for description of experimental results in the corresponding material $\rm RbFe(MoO_4)_2$.
 We are not aware of experimental findings corresponding to the discussed transition at $n=4$.

 The rest of the present paper is organized as follows.
 In Sec.~\ref{gen}, we present the model Hamiltonian and consider it in the absence of the magnetic field.
 In Sec.~\ref{sf}, we apply a small magnetic field in the easy plane and discuss the general consequences it induces.
 Sec~\ref{higher} is dedicated to more detailed calculations of the ground state energy and magnetic ordering specific to each phase.
-In Sec.~\ref{transit}, we compare the ground state energies of incommensurate and commensurate phases, derive critical fields, and explain details of IC phase transitions.
-In Sec.~\ref{app}, we apply our results to $\rm RbFe(MoO_4)_2$, the triangular-lattice antiferromagnet in which the IC phase transition was observed in Refs. \cite{rbfemoo1,rbfemoo3}.
+In Sec.~\ref{transit}, we compare the ground state energies of incommensurate and commensurate phases, derive critical fields, consider quantum and themral corrections to critical fields and explain details of IC phase transitions.
+In Sec.~\ref{app}, we apply our results to $\rm RbFe(MoO_4)_2$, the triangular-lattice antiferromagnet in which the first-order IC phase transition was observed in Refs. \cite{rbfemoo1,rbfemoo3}.
 As a by-product of the main consideration, we scrutinize the model suggested before for $\rm RbFe(MoO_4)_2$ and find model parameters which describe more accurately the full set of available experimental data.
 In Sec.~\ref{conc}, the summary of our findings is given.
+In Appendix~\ref{est}, we consider a very simple particular model which supports some claims made in the main text.
+In Appendix~\ref{clim}, we show by the example of a simple model that the transition to the IC phase at $n=3$ is governed by a sine-Gordon equation in the continuous limit in the leading order in $h$ (that implies a first-order nature of this transition according to conclusions of Ref.~\cite{martynov} due to higher order in $h$ terms containing higher order derivatives).
+In Appendix~\ref{clim_arb}, we carry out a general consideration of the simple model and come to the sine-Gordon equation for arbitrary $n\ge2$.